-The island of Mochlos was initially occupied around the year 3100 BCE by migrating settlers from the Cycladic islands.
-Like most coastal settlements that appear on Crete during this period (known as the Prepalatial era), a large portion of the population was quite familiar with seafaring, a fact that persists across all periods of Mochlos occupation.
-It is estimated that the settlement may have grown to 0.8 hectares, giving it a population of between 220 and 330.
-Around 2500 BC, (the EM II period) the first evidence for social ranking appears in Mochlos which shows elements of a chiefdom society.
-Elite structures have been identified in the settlement and its cemetery.
-Each family cooperated with each other while also maintaining independence between the houses.
-These families were buried on the island in house tombs that reflected their status and control within the settlement as well as their ability to acquire goods through trade and seafaring.
+The island of Mochlos was initially occupied around the year 3000 BCE by migrating settlers from either Central Crete or possibly by people from the Cycladic islands.
+Like most coastal settlements that appear on Crete during this period (known as the Prepalatial era), it is clear that a large portion of the population was quite familiar with seafaring, a fact that persists across all periods of Mochlos occupation.
+It is estimated that the settlement may have grown to 0.8 hectares, giving it a population of between 220 and 330 people and perhaps even 500 if the settlements on other side of the spit are included.
+Around 2500 BC, the first idea of social hierarchy appears in Mochlos which shows the first elements of a chiefdom society.
+These elite structures are primarily identified within the settlement and are depicted also in the cemetery.
+This implies that each of the family did in fact cooperate with each other while also maintaining independence between the houses.
+These heads of houses were buried on the island in house tombs that reflected their status and control within the settlement as well as their ability to acquire goods through trade and seafaring.

 For more information about the Prepalatial Period, click here.

-For more information about the cemetery at Mochlos, click here.
+For a description of the Prepalatial Cemetery at Mochlos, please click here.

 At the emergence of the Protopalatial period, palatial structures appeared for the first time in Crete.
 These large complexes served as locations from which centralized elites were able to control different territories through homogeneity in the sharing of material culture and perhaps through control of the economy including the distribution or acquisition of surplus and prestige goods.
 Though no palace has been discovered at Mochlos, the emergence of these palatial centers, mainly that of Malia with which Mochlos displays strong relationships, affected the life of the settlement and the transformation of its material culture.
 Mochlos adopts new systems of production, homogenous with the center, as a result of the need of its elites to establish close relationships with stronger social structures located in Malia.

-At the end of the Middle Minoan period, many of the palaces of Crete were destroyed either from a series of seismic events or possibly internal conflict, resulting in the need to rebuild.
+At the end of the Middle Minoan period, many of the palaces of Crete were destroyed either from a series of seismic events or potentially internal conflict, resulting in the need to rebuild.
 This era is known as the Neopalatial period.
 In some cases, centers declined after these destructions, but many of the sites became more elaborate and commanded a higher degree of cosmological significance than before.
 No palace elevated itself more than Knossos during this period.
 This meant that many of the sites, including Mochlos, began to copy Knossian expression of religion and material culture.
-Mochlos was rebuilt as a new town at the beginning of the period and was to become a major commercial and manufacturing center as well as a religious center that attracted pilgrims to its shores.

 For more information on the Neopalatial Period, click here.

-For more information about the Mycenaean settlement, click here.
+For more information about the Postpalatial Period, click here.

-For more information about the Archaic and Hellenistic Periods, click here.
+For more information about the Hellenistic Period, click here.